QuirkyRobots/3Data/README.md

 * Use the copy theme button to copy the data URL, which contains all your theme settings, including the custom message.
 * Tick the wireframe box to view the cube in wireframe mode and adjust the mesh detail by selecting vertices.

+* If you have any issues, please view the #security section

 ## Coming Soon

 * Mobile compatible control panel.